umbraco-community/awesome-umbraco/README.md

 Thank you to all [contributors](https://github.com/umbraco-community/awesome-umbraco/graphs/contributors), you are awesome and this list wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

 ### Contents
+This list is for Umbraco v8, if you looking for v7, you can find those [here](UMBRACO-V7.md).

 * [Official](#official)
 * [Community](#community)